 The first call for Expressions of Interest (EOI) for working with the Crown on the development of housing within Christchurch's new Central and Eastern frames has been released this week.

 Together the East and North frames have a gross land area of 14.6 hectares, of which just under half will be offered up for development.
 The new community will comprise around 750 medium density homes in a mix of four to six storey townhouses and apartments.

 "The Crown will build the central park, as well as the Margaret Mahy Family Playground and streetscape, and provide serviced Super-Lots to h...

-Exclusive video of Minister of Housing Hon.
+See above for exclusive videos of Minister of Housing Hon.
 Dr Nick Smith and Auckland Mayor Len Brown speaking at EBOSS's Specified 2013 event.
 Dr Smith and Mayor Brown addressed the challenges facing architects, designers and construction professionals in the building industry, including the large growth projections and government approaches (both central and local) to meet these.